msmiller/redbus/README.md

 - Twitter-esque channel namespace to differentiate "endpoints" from "interests"
 - Uses BLPOP so that only one server in an app cluster processes a message
 - Redis-based inter-service comms means no security issues, no authentication hassles, and no possibility for exposed HTTP endpoints
+- Simple on-board stats to monitor overall health of the bus

 ## Installation